 This tasty whole grain dish is rich in flavor--wild mushrooms, shallots, white wine, Parmesan, a dash of balsamic vinegar, and one of our savory stocks all add up to a delicious result.
 Toss in a handful of cooked seasonal veggies like asparagus, zucchini, or butternut squash for variety.

 This hearty pasta dish comes from a recipe clipped years ago from Bon Appetit magazine.
 The original recipe was epic, making enough for 25 servings.
 This is our more modest version, with a few tweaks discovered in making dish many times.
 If you have a crowd to feed, you can double, triple, or quadruple it!

 Leftover roast beef on hand?
-Here's the perfect way to use it--add some aromatic vegetables, tender, earthy mushrooms, and a rich, beefy sauce with a whiff of brandy.
-Blanket them with a flaky, golden crust and toast your creation with a glass of red wine.
+Here's the perfect way to use it--add some aromatic vegetables, tender, earthy mushrooms, and a rich, beefy sauce with a whiff of brandy to make this tasty pot pie.
+Blanket it with a flaky, golden crust and toast your creation with a glass of red wine.

 Succulent chunks of beef and earthy mushrooms in a savory cream sauce highlighted with a dill, this traditional dish makes a rich and satisfying dinner served over egg noodles or rice.
 It is said to have originated in 19th-century Paris, invented by a French chef for the Russian diplomat, Count Paul Stroganov.

 This simple, but deeply flavorful stew is the perfect dish for a cold, rainy night.
 Serve it with buttered mashed potatoes or a thick slice of hearty bread to soak up all the juices.